MTRNord/MatrixLiveProcessor/README.md

 - `input_file`: The input file to process
 - `output_file`: The output file to write to (video filename)
 - `--use-whisper`: Enable whisper subtitle generation
+- `--burn-subtitles`: Burn the generated subtitles into the video
+- `--show-notes`: Generate show notes based on the generated subtitles.
+Requires ollama to be running.
 - `--model-name`: The whisper model to use (default: `medium`).
 Check whispercpp for available models.
 - `--language`: The language to use for whisper subtitle generation (default: `en`).
 Check whispercpp for available languages.